gvwilson/thirdbit/_posts/2019/2019-04-22-datacamp-clarifications.md

 DataCamp's stated reason for firing me was poor performance, and I accept that I accomplished less in late 2017 and early 2018 than usual.

-I don't think there's any point talking about constantly shifting priorities and a lack of technical support---they're just a fact of life in immature companies (and many mature ones too).
+I don't think there's any point talking about constantly shifting priorities and a lack of technical support—they're just a fact of life in immature companies (and many mature ones too).
 What I will say is that my managers told me repeatedly to take whatever time I needed to deal with [my brother's illness and death](http://third-bit.com/2018/03/20/goodbye-jeff/).